Discretionary housing payments

 What are discretionary housing payments?

-These are not intended to be long term ongoing payments; they are awarded on a short term basis while you take action to improve your circumstances.
+These are not intended to be long term ongoing payments; they are normally awarded on a short term basis while you take action to improve your financial circumstances.

 How do I get Discretionary Housing Payments?